TheMrPhantom/Ambilight/README.md

 # Ambilight
-A python script to capture a screen an display the border with leds around the screen
+A python script to capture a screen and display the border of it with leds around the screen